salesforce/jarm/README.md

 # JARM

+Please read the initial [JARM blog post](https://engineering.salesforce.com/easily-identify-malicious-servers-on-the-internet-with-jarm-e095edac525a) for more information.

 JARM is an active Transport Layer Security (TLS) server fingerprinting tool.

 JARM fingerprints can be used to:
 - Quickly verify that all servers in a group have the same TLS configuration.
 - Group disparate servers on the internet by configuration, identifying that a server may belong to Google vs. Salesforce vs. Apple, for example.